parappayo/monte-carlo-sims/mtg/README.md

 One of the simplest MtG scenarios is calculating the odds of drawing N "land cards" with M draws.
 In a typical game setup, a player's deck is 60 cards, there are 24 land cards within the deck, and the player draws 7 cards for their opening hand.
 A result of 2 or 3 lands drawn is desirable.
 Of course the same simulation can be adapted to figure how many creature cards would be drawn, how many cards of a certain mana cost, etc.

+A complication occurs where there are also different colour land cards (Black, White, Red, Green, and Blue) as well as multi-colour options (a Black-White land or a Red-Green land, for example.)
+For a desirable opening hand, a player may want at least one of each of two or more colours, in which case simply drawing three lands isn't sufficient if only one colour is represented.

 See also: [Binomial Coefficient](https://en.wikipedia.org/wiki/Binomial_coefficient)

 Example output: